AmeerD/AmeerD.github.io/_pages/reading.md

 Note: This is a no research paper zone, just leisure reading :)

 ## Currently Reading
-* Days at the Morisaki Bookshop: A Novel, Satoshi Yagisawa (translated by Eric Ozawa)
 * Dune, Frank Herbert

 ## On my Shelf